Reform deadline presents a challenge for France's Hollande

 One measure will deregulate closed professions such as notaries who have a lucrative monopoly on transactions like moving house; another will open long-distance bus routes to free competition.
 Both will inevitably create losers.

-A separate goal of simplifying complex procedures in labor dispute tribunals is intended to remove what is, for many French firms, a disincentive to hiring more staff in the first place.
+A separate goal of simplifying complex procedures in labour dispute tribunals is intended to remove what is, for many French firms, a disincentive to hiring more staff in the first place.

 But even the Medef employers' association last week came out and insisted such a move should not be rushed into.
 Conversely, some unions argue the law is a sell-out to the employers' lobby.